sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 * PostgreSQL 9.5.9
 * pgAdmin III

-These files are designed to be installed to the boot drive of the Mac that is the PostgreSQL server, not a remote machine on the network.

 ## Background

 Jathavan Sriram wrote [a great article back in 2014](http://jathavansriram.github.io/2014/04/20/davinci-resolve-how-to-backup-optimize/) about how to use `./pg_dump` inside of pgAdmin in `bash`, instead of having to use the `psql` shell.